Sheboygan County Court Records

 3. A description of the specific documents needed

 Send requests by fax to (920) 459-3921 or by email to Sheboygan.records@wicourts.gov.
-If you do not have a case number, a $5 search fee applies.
+If you don't have a case number, a $5 search fee applies.
 All invoices must be paid before copies are released.

 Copy and Certification Fees